The Real Deal with Antioxidants: Herbal Remedies to Support Health

 It sounds crazy right?
 That taking an antioxidant supplement can actually hinder your body but it's true!
 Our bodies are complicated and have so many processes going on that it's better to support them with our diets than looking for a cure all in a supplement.
 With that being said let's take a look at some herbs that we can incorporate into our diet that are able to support our body.

-Herbs rich in antioxidants
+Herbs Rich in Antioxidants

 Clove